Ram-N/prediction-contests/t20-2024/rules.md

 ## Scoring Rules for the Prediction Contest

+**Deadline: Super-8 Predictions close on June 19th** That is, before the 1st match starts.
+So please don't wait!

+### Super 8 Stage

+- 4 points for getting the team and the ranking correct.
+- 2 points if you get only the team correct, but not its ranking.
+- Maximum possible points = 8+8 = 16.

 ### Group Stage

 You pick two teams per group, and for each one, you predict whether it will be the Group winner or the Group runner-up.
 For each team you picked, you get 2 points if they advance from the group stage by landing in the exact position (winner/runner-up) you picked.
 You get 1 point if they advance to the next stage, but in the other position (winner/runner-up).
 You get 0 points if they don't advance from the group stage.